MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-host-guardian-service-deploy.md

 ## Step 6: Determine and share the HGS attestation URL

-As the HGS administrator you need share the attestation URL of HGS with both admins of SQL server computers and application admins in your organization.
-The administrators of SQL Server computers will need the attestation URL to register SQL server computers with HGS.
-Application admins will need the attestation URL to configure how their apps connect to SQL Server.
+As the HGS administrator you need share the attestation URL of HGS with both SQL server computer administrators and application administrators in your organization.
+The SQL Server computers administrators will need the attestation URL to verify SQL Server computers can attest with HGS.
+Application administrators will need the attestation URL to configure how their apps connect to SQL Server.

 To determine the attestation URL, run the following cmdlet.